jkeam/reduxsauce/README.md

 # createReducer

 We're all familiar with the large switch statement and noise in our reducers, and because we all know this clutter, we can use `createReducer` to assume and clear it up!
-There's a few patterns I've learned (and was taught), but let's break down the parts of a reducer first:
+There are a few patterns I've learned (and was taught), but let's break down the parts of a reducer first:

 1. Determining the initial state.
 1. Running